 2. Production subsidies

-An infant industry can be protected by imposing a production subsidy on domestic production.
-A production subsidy is a payment made by the local government to producers; production is subsidized by the government.
+An infant industry can be protected by imposing a production subsidy for domestic production.
+A production subsidy is a payment made by the government to producers; production is subsidized by the government.
 Similar to tariffs, production subsidies can either be (1) a fixed dollar subsidy for each unit produced or (2) a percentage subsidy on the value of the produced good.

 3. Quotas on imported goods